rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 Dative
 The DATIVE case in Erzya does not have consistent marking.
-While the allomorphs
-%ńeń, %neń => -Neń are used in both the indefinite and definite plural declensions, the polyexponential allomorphs %ńt́eń, %ońt́eń, %eńt́eń => %Ońt́eń are used in the definite singular – some derive the latter form from definite singular oblique marker -Ońt́ and the dative stem -Teń (cf. Evsevʹev 1963: 77), see table 4.7.
+While the allomorphs -ńeń, -neń => -Neń are used in both the indefinite and definite plural declensions, the polyexponential allomorphs -ńt́eń, -ońt́eń, -eńt́eń => -Ońt́eń are used in the definite singular – some derive the latter form from definite singular oblique marker -Ońt́ and the dative stem -Teń (cf. Evsevʹev 1963: 77), see table 4.7.
 Table 4.7